 The school conducts whole school hair checks every term.
-DEECD requires that before inspection of students for head lice, a signed consent form allowing inspection of student hair by a trained Head Lice Controller be filled in.
+DEECD requires that before inspection of students hair for head lice, we obtain a signed consent form allowing inspection of student hair by a trained Head Lice Controller.

 This form is attached to the enrolment form.